playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ### React

-Previously we utilized the ability to use `useState` in our `Provider` in order to handle data changes from the parent provider.
+Previously we used the ability to use `useState` in our `Provider` in order to handle data changes from the parent provider.
 Continuing on this pattern, we'll utilize `useState` once again to handle changes in a child component.

 This works because React's `useContext` enables us to pass data of _any_ kind, functions included.
 This means that we can pass both the getter and setter function of `useState`, like so: